During Parental Leave

 - Discuss other ideas that will work for you

-It is important to note that while you are on paid parental leave, you are not able to receive any additional pay and you will not be able to accrue additional work time due to participation in these activities.
+It is important to note that while you are on paid parental leave, you are not able to receive any additional pay due to participation in these activities.
+You are however able to take the equivalent hours as time in lieu at a time mutually agreeable with your supervisor upon your return to work

 If you are on unpaid parental leave, you are entitled to 10 Keeping in Touch Days.
 This is a good way to stay up to date with your work area, refresh your skills and assist you with your return to work.
 Further information about Keeping In Touch Days can be found here along with the Keeping in Touch Days Payment Claim Form